jss367/jss367.github.io/_posts/2023-03-18-sigmoid-functions-for-mathematical-modeling.md

 tags: [Python]
 ---

 Sigmoid functions are a type of mathematical function that has a characteristic “S” shape.
 They are commonly used in mathematical modeling to represent a variety of phenomena, such as the probability of an event occurring, the growth of a population, or the spread of a disease.
-They natural exhibit the property of gradual then sudden increase without exploding.
+They naturally exhibit the property of gradual then sudden increase without exploding.
 I use sigmoids all the time for fitting data.
-They are smooth and differentiable, as well as being easy add boundary conditions to.
+They are smooth and differentiable, as well as being easy to add boundary conditions to.
 In this post, I provide some tips for how to adapt them to different problem cases.

 ```python